bmwcarit/Emma/doc/readme.md

 ## Optional Arguments

-    --dir
+* `--dir`
-        User defined path for the top folder holding the `memStats`/output files.
+    * User defined path for the top folder holding the `memStats`/output files.
 Per default it uses the same directory as the config files.

-    --stats_dir
+* `--stats_dir`
-        User defined path inside the folder given in the `--dir` argument.
+  * User defined path inside the folder given in the `--dir` argument.
 This is usefull when batch analysing mapfiles from various development stages.
 Every analysis output gets it's own directory.

-    --create_categories, -ctg
+* `--create_categories`
-        Create categories.json from keywords.json for easier module categorisation.
+  * Create `categories.json` from `keywords.json` for easier module categorisation.

-    --remove_unmatched, -ru
+* `--remove_unmatched`,
-        Remove unmatched entries from categories.json.
-This is usefull when a categories.json from another project is used.
+  * Remove unmatched entries from categories.json.
+This is usefull when a `categories.json` from another project is used.

-    --help, -h

-    --dir STATS_DIR, -d STATS_DIR
-        User defined path for the folder `memStats` holding generated statistics from Emma (default: ./memStats).

-    --analyse_debug, --dbg
+* `--analyse_debug`, `--dbg`
-        Normally we remove DWARF debug sections from the analysis to show the relevant information for a possible release software.
+  * Normally we remove DWARF debug sections from the analysis to show the relevant information for a possible release software.
 This can be prevented if this argument is set.
-DWARF section names are defined in stringConstants.py `.unused_ram` is always excluded (regardless of this flag)
+DWARF section names are defined in `stringConstants.py`. `.unused_ram` is always excluded (regardless of this flag)

-    --noprompt
+* `--noprompt`
-        Exit and fail on user prompt.
+  * Exit and fail on user prompt.
 Normally this happens when some files or configurations are ambiguous.
 This is useful when running Emma on CI systems.

-    -Werror

 # Project Configuration

 The memory analysis will be executed based on the project configuration.
-In order to be able to use Emma with your project, you need to create a configuration matching your project's hardware and software.
+In order to be able to use Emma with your project, you need to create a configuration matching your project's hardware and software. **Configure Emma with high diligence since errors may lead to incorrect results of your analysis**.
+During the analysis Emma performs some sanity checks which helps you detecting misconfiguration.
-The configuration has to be established correctly, because **errors made in it, can distort the memory analysis results or it will be refused by Emma**.

 This chapter explains the role and functionality of each part of the configuration and illustrates all the settings that can be used.
 Based on this description the user will have to create his/her own configuration.

-Creating a configuration is done by writing several JSON files (if you are not familiar with JSON, please visit https://www.json.org).
+Creating a configuration file is done in the JSON format (if you are not familiar with JSON, please visit https://www.json.org).

 This chapter will go trough the topic by formally defining the format, rules and the functionality of the config files.
 There are practical example projects available in the doc folder available.
 These projects will lead you step by step trough the process of creating a configuration and they also contain map files that can be analyzed.

 The following example projects are available: